 - Trapezoidal footbox

-Disclosure: Campsaver provided Philip Werner with an Ultralight 30 Sleeping Bag for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed on SectionHiker.com, you can help support us in the process.
+Disclosure: Campsaver provided Philip Werner with an Ultralight 30 Sleeping Bag for this review.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
 Thanks and we appreciate your support!